vuestorefront/shopware-pwa/docs/guide/CMS.md

 ![Storefront](./../assets/storefront.png)

+We do this in a top-down manner, starting from the biggest element or the *tree root*:

 ### Page

 A page serves as a wrapper and contains all content information as well as a `type` which denotes whether it serves as a